-The 2012 Nissan Leaf ranks 6 out of 11 Upscale Small Cars.
-This ranking is based on our analysis of 39 published reviews and test drives of the Nissan Leaf, and our analysis of reliability and safety data.
+The 2015 Nissan Leaf ranks 15 out of 42 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Nissan Leaf, as well as reliability and safety data.

 Other Cars to Consider

 The Chevrolet Spark EV has a slightly lower base price than the Leaf, and it gets a marginally better mpg-e rating.
 Critics agree that the Spark EV feels powerful and responsive off the line, and many appreciate its nimble handling and excellent maneuverability.